sagar7993/gatsby-plugin-pinterest-twitter-facebook/README.md

         // The pixel width of the plugin as a number
         // Do not include units such as 'px', 'rem', '%' etc here
         // Minimum allowed value is 220
-        // If you leave this value empty, then the widget will try to occupy all available width
+        // If you leave this as null, then the widget will try to occupy all available container width
         width: null, // default
         // The pixel height of the plugin as a number
         // Do not include units such as 'px', 'rem', '%' etc here
         // Minimum allowed value is 200
-        // If you leave this value empty, then the widget will try to occupy all available height
+        // If you leave this as null, then the widget will try to occupy all available container height
         height: null, // default
         // Hides the timeline header.
 Implementing sites must add their own Twitter attribution, link to the source timeline, and comply with other Twitter display requirements.
         noHeader: true, // default